c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 ##### In D but not in C3

-- Objects and classes.
+- Objects and classes
-- RAII.
+- RAII
-- Exceptions.
+- Exceptions
-- Optional GC.
+- Optional GC

 *+ Many, many more features.*

 ##### In C3 but not in D

-- Fairly small language.
+- Fairly small language